tapio/obj-magic/Readme.markdown

 ## Design Goals ##

-* Don't modify lines unless necessary
+* Doesn't modify lines unless necessary
 	* Version control system friendliness
 	* Preserving normals seems to be hard with most 3d modelling softwares
 * Effiency
-	* No intermediate form
+	* No intermediate form, no unnecessary parsing
-	* Manu operations can be done in one simple pass
+	* Many operations can be done in one simple pass
-	* --> Results in quick operation and very low memeory usage
+	* --> Results in quick operation and very low memory usage

 ## License ##